SJTU-DMTai/MASTER/README.md

 ![MASTER framework](framework.png)

 Our original experiments were conducted in a complex business codebase developed based on Qlib.
 The original code is confidential and exhaustive.
-In order to enable anyone to quickly use MASTER and reproduce the paper's results, here we publish our well-processed data and core code.
+In order to enable anyone to quickly use MASTER, here we publish our well-processed data and core code.

+## :fire: Important Notice on 2024-12-07
+Our previous published valid & test data are problematic as we mistakenly used the training processors when dumping them out from our codebase.
+We recently found out this issue that previously published valid & test data per day contains 95% of all stocks, but in our original experiment, we used all stocks.
+The original datasource and codebase are the company's properties.
+It is sad that although we tried a lot to publish the dumped data for everyone, we ended up with mistake operations.
+Now our access has expired and we cannot dump the original correct valid & test data again.

+We try to remedy it with this [opensource data](github.com/chenditc/investment_data/releases), and process it again with the Qlib framework.
+You can now download them from one of the following links (the data files are the same) and seamlessly use them in this lightweight repo.

+- :fire:[Update opensource data][OneDrive link](https://1drv.ms/f/c/652674690cc447e6/Eu8Kxv4xxTFMtDQqTW0IU0UB8rnpjACA5twMi8BA_PfbSA)
+- :fire:[Update opensource data][MEGA link](https://mega.nz/folder/MS8mUTbL#qeVz3KR1-MyXc_uLPtkvTg)
+- :fire:[Update opensource data][Baidu link](https://pan.baidu.com/s/1qmDIepmGY1DVBTGGiipxfA?pwd=pm49).

+Our original codebase implemented a DropExtremeLabel processor that 1) drop 5% extreme labels during training and 2) predict for all stocks on inference.
+Since the Qlib framework does not own such a processor, we add a few lines in <code>base_model.py/SequenceModel/train_epoch </code> to clumsily perform DropExtremeLabel and CSZcoreNorm during training.
+You can find comments in the code and read more in the <code> Readme:Preprocessing </code>.

+Luckily, for training, you can still choose from the original data or opensource data.
+The original training data including market information are correctly dumped.Here we attach results with the renewed data and seed 0-4 in <code>model/performance.xlsx</code>.
+We did not tune on hyperparameters.
+Since the data source is changed, you may want to tune on beta and the stopping epoch.

+For any questions, please first check on the closed issues, and then open a new one if necessary.
+We made a lot of efforts to share the outcomings of this research during the years after publication, although most of the the authors had moved on to other researches.
+Thank you very much for the attention and understanding :smile:

 ## Usage
 1. Install dependencies.